Working With Dragons in Your Magickal Practice

 - A third in the British Isles, including Ireland.

 - A fourth in the Mediterranean, Greece, Asia Minor, southern Russia, and northern Africa.

-- The fifth and largest is the Oriental dragon of China, Asia, and Indonesia.
+- The fifth and largest is in the Asian dragon of China, Japan, Indonesia, and the surrounding nations.

 - The sixth and smallest is in the Americas and Australia.